quintagroup/quintagroup.seoptimizer/quintagroup/seoptimizer/README.txt

-Quintagroup Search Engine Optimization Tool product was created to enhance SE visibility of Plone sites.
+Quintagroup Search Engine Optimization Tool was created to enhance SE visibility of Plone sites.

 Features